We provide online therapy to high achievers in New York.

 The Growing Impact of Global Challenges

-• Limit exposure: Encourage teens to take breaks from consuming news.
+• Try to limit exposure: encourage teens to take short breaks from consuming news, even a day can help

 The Hidden Toll of Sleep Deprivation